kyungphillee/kyungphilleedcf/README.md

 - **Data Freshness**: The cache stores data for a single run.
 If the bot needs up-to-date data, you need to run it again.
 - **Risk Management**: The current implementation doesn't include any risk management features.
 It is advisable to integrate this bot as part of a broader risk management strategy.

-## Code Review Notes
-- **Efficiency**: Cache usage is well-optimized, though a more advanced caching mechanism could be implemented for even better performance.
-- **Vulnerability**: No code vulnerabilities were found.
-However, the application is dependent on third-party services like Yahoo Finance, so there might be limitations based on their API.
-- **Testing**: Unit tests are not included in the current implementation.

 ## Contribution
 Feel free to fork this project, open issues, or submit PRs.
 For major changes, please open an issue first to discuss what you would like to change.